From the Maryland Department of Transportation State Highway Administration:

 Beginning early summer, the Maryland Department of Transportation State Highway Administration (MDOT SHA) will begin a new $3.6 million project to rehabilitate the US 1 (Belair Road) Bridge over the Gunpowder Falls and the trail tunnel underneath US 1 within the Gunpowder Falls State Park – Central Area.

 The existing Belair Road Bridge over the Gunpowder Falls (also known as the “Big” Gunpowder Falls) is a corrugated metal pipe arch bridge.
 The arched trail tunnel underneath US 1 north of the Gunpowder Falls is a metal pipe arch underpass.
-While the US 1 and the trail tunnel are safe for travel, MDOT SHA will make repairs to reinforce and preserve the service life of these structures.
+While the US 1 and the trail tunnel are safe for travel, MDOT SHA will make repairs with perforated metal sheets from different steel distributors to reinforce and preserve the service life of these structures.